-What if you believed that your hair could survive on water alone?
-This would mean quitting clarifying shampoo, the stuff we’ve used to wash hair with for decades, and living without conditioner.
-Well, you wouldn’t be called hairbrained; many people practice this alternative method to hair cleansing what is known as water only hair washing, or the WO method.
+Can hair survive on water alone?
+This would mean quitting shampoo, the stuff we’ve used to wash hair with for decades, and living without conditioner.
+Well, you wouldn’t be called hairbrained; many people practice this alternative method to hair cleansing what is known as water-only hair washing, or the WO method.

 What is the Water-only Method?

 The water-only (WO) hair washing method simply uses only warm water to cleanse your scalp and hair, while allowing your natural oils to protect and nourish hair.
 This practice is usually the final stop on a long journey away from shampooing toward co-washing or a home-brewed cleanser that trains the scalp to avoid pumping out oils after being continually stripped by clarifying shampoo.

 There are other alternatives to washing your hair that you should consider such as co-washing or hair cleansing.
 You may be wondering, “What is co-washing,” and, “How do you co-wash your hair?”
 Co-washing is a conditioner only washing that originated as a method to keep curly hair moisturized and frizz free.
 Though this type of washing doesn’t actually clean your hair, co washing curly hair is a great alternative for those looking to transition into water only hair washing.

 Not washing hair with shampoo or conditioner has many positive effects.
 Benefits of skipping hair products include: no exposure to any chemicals – harsh or otherwise – even baking soda & apple cider vinegar can be damaging over time; nothing spent on cleansers or conditioners; 24/7 availability from your tap, and knowing what your truly natural hair looks and feels like.

 Getting to the state of hair nirvana, where your hair feels “just right” – not too clean and not too oily – takes persistence, patience, and boils down to two things: